-A Newborn Skin Assessment Tool designed to evaluate the skin condition in all infants from term down to very-low-birth-weight2 should be used (see appendices 1 and 2 for appropriate options).
-Assessment should include depth of dryness, erythema, hydration, discoloration and breakdown/ necrosis and be used in conjunction with skin care guidelines to show the overall improvement in skin condition when the guidelines were applied7.
+Assessment should include depth of dryness, erythema, hydration, discoloration and breakdown/ necrosis and be used in conjunction with skin care guidelines to show the overall improvement in skin condition when the guidelines were applied.
 Assessments should be completed according to the skin score and documented.
 A daily assessment is recommended or there should be documentation to say why it has not been completed.